medema-group/modern_python/README.md

 - Minimal CI/CD (Continuous Integration) using GitHub Actions
 - A pre-formatted logger

+This template has been set up for use in the [Medema group](https://github.com/medema-group), but is also generally applicable.
+Sections that specifically address members of the Medema group are marked with a **{Medema-Group}** tag.

-To see how you can adopt this template for your project, see next section
+To see how you can adopt this template for your project, see next section.

 ## How to use